SuperAring/superaring.github.io/_posts/2023-09-06-Chapter-4-The Brave Knight.md

 ---
 layout: post
-title: "Chapter-4-The of Brave Knight's Quest in The Legacy of Harmony"
+title: "The Legacy of Harmony: Chapter-4-The of Brave Knight's Quest"
 published: True
 type: "Stories"
 ---